ShirGs/Factors-Influencing-Drug-Addiction/README.md

 - `data/`: Contains the dataset (if permissible to share).
 - `scripts/`: Contains R scripts used for data analysis and modeling.
-- `report/`: Contains the final report in PDF format.
 - `README.md`: This file.

 ## How to Use